ammaransari01/ammaransari01/README.md

 - 👋 Hi, I’m @ammaransari01
 - 👀 I Give 🧠 and 💭 to 🦾🤖💻⚙️
+- Surviving and Thriving - Ph.D. in Robotics @ Monash University
 - I'm a Neuroroboticist, and I blend the Human Brain with Robotics and AI.
-I am interested in Robotics Research, B-Intelligence, Data Analytics and Computational Modelling
+Part of me is Robotics Research, B-Intelligence, Data Analytics and Computational Modelling

 <!---
 ammaransari01/ammaransari01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.